Questions and answers on your Qualifications Scotland results

 - an external (graded) assessment

-External assessments are graded by SQA markers as A, B, C or D. This is the grade that will appear on your certificate on results day.
+Qualifications Scotland markers will grade your external assessments as A, B, C or D. This is the grade that appears on your certificate on results day.

-Q. I can’t see one/some of my results on my SQA certificate.
+Q. I can’t see one/some of my results on my Qualifications Scotland certificate.
 Why not?

 Q. I don't think my results represent my ability or performance.
 Can I appeal them?

-A: SQA Appeals 2024 is a free service that you can use if you have concerns about a grade on your results certificate.
-You can appeal directly to the SQA or ask your school to do this for you.
+A: Qualifications Scotland Appeals is a free service that you can use if you have concerns about a grade on your results certificate.
+You can appeal directly to Qualifications Scotland or ask your school to do this for you.
+You can call Qualifications Scotland on 0345 279 1000.

-The service will open on results day, Tuesday 6 August at 9am.
-The learner direct submission deadlines are:
+The appeals service will open on results day, Tuesday 4 August at 9am.
+The submission deadlines are:

 Remember, your appeal can be prioritised if you have a conditional place at university or college.
 You can also appeal if training or employment depends on your grade.